-Here, we’re taking a look at Lindsey Buckingham’s incredible searing vocal on the 1977 Rumours song through a wonderful isolated track.
-With it, you can not only hear his talent but the anguish in the song, a perfect distillation of his deteriorating relationship with bandmate Stevie Nicks.
+Here, we’re taking a look at Lindsey Buckingham’s incredibly searing vocal on the 1977 Rumours song through a wonderful isolated track.
+With it, you can not only hear his talented singing voice more clearly but get an up-close and personal look at the anguish in the song.
+It works as a perfect distillation of his deteriorating relationship with bandmate Stevie Nicks.

 Written and performed by Buckingham, the singer and guitarist who had started life off in the band alongside his musical partner Stevie Nicks, was lamenting the crossroads he and Nicks now faced as they—and, in fact, every member of the band—experienced the ending of their relationship in the most public of forums